Cersei Lannister: Television

 Lena Headey received much critical praise for her portrayal of Cersei.
 James Hibberd of Entertainment Weekly stated that from the first season, Headey "perfectly delivered Cersei’s uniquely toxic mix of pride, vindictiveness, impatience, cunning, and spite" and Cersei "has never been anything less than a fully realized character."
 The New York Times's Jeremy Egner remarked that Headey "has always been one of the strongest performers on the show."
-In The New Yorker, Clive James wrote that she is a "beautiful expression of arbitrary terror, combining shapely grace with limitless evil in just the right measure to scare a man to death while rendering him helpless with desire", praising the depth to which Heady "beams Cersei's radiant malevolence" into the viewer's mind "that she reawakens a formative disturbance”.
+In The New Yorker, Clive James wrote that she is a "beautiful expression of arbitrary terror, combining shapely grace with limitless evil in just the right measure to scare a man to death while rendering him helpless with desire", praising the depth to which Headey "beams Cersei's radiant malevolence" into the viewer's mind "that she reawakens a formative disturbance”.
 Andrew Anthony in The Guardian opined that the series was "most often at its best when Headey was on screen and radiating cold calculation and ruthless intrigue."
 He described Headey's Cersei as "a study in tyranny as a seductive art.
 There was something magnetically human about her inhumanity.
 You were drawn to her devious charms even as you recoiled from her brutal deeds."
 George R. R. Martin, author of the novels, praised Headey in the role, remarking that Cersei is “a character with many colors” and Headey’s range is instrumental.
 Martin regarded Headey as a “very sympathetic actress ... a different actress wouldn’t be able to sell it”, and called her portrayal of Cersei “marvelous”.